ShiboXing/Pitt-Social/README.md

 Shibo Xing

 ### Phase 1
-instantiated schema and all relations with contraints <br>
+instantiated schema and all relations with contraints\
-defined triggers on tables <br>
+defined triggers on tables\
-generated sample data <br>
+generated sample data

+### Phase 2
+Implemented SQL procedures and functions to support the JDBC methods\
+Improved SQL relation schemas for better performance and modularity\
+Implemented Java methods and classes to accomplish user's operations